jasonyu1996/anvil/README.md

     It thus allows the designer to retain low-level control and is suitable for general purposes.

+### Status

+Currently, AnvilHDL is _experimental._

+- Many aspects of the language might change in the future.
+Use at your own risk.
+- Seen something you don't like?
+Feel free to contribute your ideas or code!

 ### Dependencies

 Development: OCaml 5.2.0